KhaledAhmed2004/assignment-06-server/readme.md

-# Tech Tips & Tricks Hub - Backend
+# TEC-QUE - Backend

 ## Introduction

-The **Tech Tips & Tricks Hub** is a web application backend that enables tech enthusiasts to share, discover, and interact with valuable tech-related content.
+The **Tec-Que** is a web application backend that enables tech enthusiasts to share, discover, and interact with valuable tech-related content.
 It provides users with functionalities such as secure login, post creation, commenting, voting, and premium content access.
 Admins can manage users, posts, and payments, making it a dynamic platform for both content creators and consumers.

 ## Project Description